Yogeshkumar170201/tasks/README.md

 # Training Tasks

 #Task 1 :
-Add a Food Item, get all food items, get food item By Id without DB
+Add a Food Item, get all food items, get food item By Id without DB and different logging levels

 #Task 2 :
 Add a Food Item, get all food items, get food item By Id with Maria DB